makerdao/protego/scripts/README.md

 The script outputs a table with the plans' details:
 - HASH: Hash of the plan
-- USR: Address of the Spell
+- USR: Address of the `DssSpellAction` related to the Spell
 - TAG: `extcodehash` from the address of `DssSpellAction`
 - FAX: `callcode` to be used when calling the Spell
 - ETA: Timestamp of earliest execution time